Table of Contents

 Why benzos are abused may be the more interesting question, but let’s first address the how.
 How you abuse any prescription medication is by taking a dosage that is larger than your physician prescribed or taking medication for reasons that differ from your physician’s recommendation.

-Many people will find that they feel better on benzos than they do without them, which means that even though someone’s insomnia has subsided, they might continue to take a benzo for no other reason than to experience the benzo high.
+Many people will find that they feel better on benzos than they do without them, which means that even though someone’s insomnia has subsided, they might continue to take them for no other reason than to experience the benzo high.

-Besides chasing a high, as it is sometimes called, there are real physical dependencies that can develop if someone takes benzos for a long enough period of time.
-This may also vary based on the particular type of benzo taken and also based on the user.
+Besides chasing a high, as it is sometimes called, there are real physical dependencies that can develop if someone takes benzodiazepines for a long enough period of time.
+These benzo abuse symptoms may also vary based on the particular type of benzo taken and based on the user.

 Some people naturally have a more addictive personality than others.
 So, while one person has no trouble stopping once the prescription runs out and the prescribed condition ceases to exist or is cured, another person may become very addicted.
 When this happens, that person will find it difficult to stop and may go to great lengths to obtain another prescription or get the benzo through other channels that aren’t legal.